python-hyper/h11/docs/source/api.rst

 ------------

 h11 always does the absolute minimum of buffering that it can get away
-with: :meth:`~.Connection.send` always returns the full data to send immediately, and :meth:`~.Connection.recieve_data` always greedily parses and returns as many events as possible from its current buffer.
+with: :meth:`~Connection.send` always returns the full data to send immediately, and :meth:`~Connection.recieve_data` always greedily parses and returns as many events as possible from its current buffer.
 So you can be sure that no data or events will suddenly appear and need processing, except when you call these methods.
 And